-The Company shall indemnify (or as the case may be advance to) any Director or officer, and his or her heirs, executors and administrators, against expenses and costs (including reasonable lawyers' fees)

-reasonably incurred by him in connection with any action, suit or proceeding to which he or she may be made a party by reason of his or her being or having been a director or officer of the Company, or, at the request of the Company, of any other company of which the Company is a shareholder or creditor and by which he is not entitled to be indemnified, except in relation to matters as to which he or she shall be finally adjudged in such action, suit or proceeding to be liable for gross negligence or willfulwilful misconduct; in the event of a settlement, indemnification shall be provided only in connection with such matters covered by the settlement as to which the Company is advised by its legal counsel that the person to be indemnified did not commit such a breach of duty.
+The Company shall indemnify (or as the case may be advance to) any Director or officer, and his or her heirs, executors and administrators, against expenses and costs (including reasonable lawyers' fees) reasonably incurred by him in connection with any action, suit or proceeding to which he or she may be made a party by reason of his or her being or having been a director or officer of the Company, or, at the request of the Company, of any other company of which the Company is a shareholder or creditor and by which he is not entitled to be indemnified, except in relation to matters as to which he or she shall be finally adjudged in such action, suit or proceeding to be liable for gross negligence or willfulwilful misconduct; in the event of a settlement, indemnification shall be provided only in connection with such matters covered by the settlement as to which the Company is advised by its legal counsel that the person to be indemnified did not commit such a breach of duty.
 The foregoing right of indemnification shall not exclude other rights to which he or she may be entitled.

 Art.
-4719.
+17-19.
 Auditors.
-The supervision of the Company's operations of the Company is entrusted to will be overseen by one or more supervisory auditors-(commissaire(s) aux comptes) and, to the extent required by applicable law, rules and regulations, by one or more independent statutory auditors (réviseur(s) d'entreprises).
+The supervision of the Company's operations of the Company is entrusted to will be overseen by one or more supervisory auditors.-(commissaires aux comptes) and, to the extent required by applicable law, rules and regulations, by one or more independent statutory auditors (réviseur(s) d'entreprises)).

-The auditors will be elected by-the sole shareholder or, as the case may be, the general meeting of shareholders by a simple majority of votes present or represented at the meeting, which will determine their number, for a period not exceeding six years.
+The auditors will be elected by the sole shareholder or, as the ease may be, the general meeting of shareholders by a simple majority of votes present or represented at the meeting, which will determine their number, for a period not exceeding six years.
 They will hold office until their successors are elected.
-They shall be eligible for re-election, but they may be removed at any time, with or without cause, by a resolution of the sole shareholder or, as the case may be, by a resolution-adopted by a simple majority of votes present or represented at the meeting.
+They shall be eligible for re-election, but they may be removed at any time, with or without cause, by a resolution of the sole shareholder or, as the ease may be, by a resolution adopted by a simple majority of votes present or represented at the meeting.

 Chapter IV.
-Meetings of shareholdersShareholders
+Meetings of shareholders Shareholders

 Art.
-4820.
-Annual general meeting.
-General Meeting.
-The annual general meeting will be held in accordance with provisions of Article 70 of the Law at the registered office of the Company or at such other place as may be specified in the notice convening the meeting on notice and at such time as specified in the third Wednesday of the meeting of the meeting.
+18:20.
+Annual general meeting: General Meeting.
+The annual general meeting will be held in accordance with provisions of Article 70 of the Law at the registered office of the Company or at such other place as may be specified in the notice convening the meeting onnotice and at such time as specified in the third Wednesday of the month of May of each year, at 10 a.m. convening notice of the meeting.